 - Browse our course schedule for classes you are interested in taking.
 You should discuss your possible choices with your high school guidance counselor to see if you can earn high school credits for your college class.

-CCV offers a free, non-credit Introduction to College Studies (ICS) course for high school students each semester.
-ICS prepares you for college by helping you set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety, and plan financially.
-To enroll in this class as a new CCV student, apply online and select a specific ICS course section.
+CCV offers a free, non-credit Introduction to College & Careers (ICC) course for high school students each semester.
+ICC prepares you for college by helping you set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety, and plan financially.
+To enroll in this class as a new CCV student, apply online and select a specific ICC course section.
 The skills assessment is not required, as it will be completed during the class.

 Fast Forward Program for Technical Center Students